 If you want prescription drug coverage, you’ll need to purchase a stand-alone Medicare Part D prescription drug plan.
 You can purchase this plan from the same company that you buy your Supplemental policy from, or you can buy from another company.
 It’s wise to compare Medicare Supplement quotes for rates to get the best deal on your Medicare Part D plan.

 Also, be aware that signing up sooner rather than later is best.
 It’s best to sign up right away so that you won’t have extra out-of-pocket expenses for your medication.
 Plus, if you don’t buy creditable coverage as soon as you’re eligible for Medicare, then you will be subject to the Medicare Part D late enrollment penalty.

-Another option to buying this coverage is by signing up for a Medicare Advantage plan.
+Another option for buying this coverage is signing up for a Medicare Advantage plan.
 Unlike Colonial Penn Medicare Supplement plans, Medicare Advantage plans (Medicare Part C) don’t work with Medicare.
 Instead, they provide replacement coverage.
-These plans, which are often HMO or PPO plans, sometimes include extra perks, including Medicare Part D prescription drug coverage.
+In addition, these plans, which are often HMO or PPO plans, sometimes include extra perks, including Medicare Part D prescription drug coverage.

 Colonial Penn Medicare Supplement Plans Review